Creating Shareable Links

 If editing permission is granted, a shared article will have a save draft button and the content editor will be unlocked.

-A logged-in user will be able to make changes to the article's content, add and delete images and files, and edit information in the metadata & files tab as well as in any additional custom tabs that may be present.
+A logged-in guest user will be able to make changes to the article's content, add and delete images and files, and edit information in the metadata & files tab as well as in any additional custom tabs that may be present.